 The typical lifespan of a Power Wheels battery is 1 to 3 years.
 If maintained and stored correctly when not in use, you are looking at the ladder as long as the brand of battery is reputable.

-If you do notice the vehicle slowing down and not lasting as long as it used to, this is a sign that the battery is on it’s way out.
+If you do notice the vehicle slowing down and not lasting as long as it used to, this is a sign that the battery is on its way out.

 I always recommend picking up a second battery when purchasing a vehicle because they take so long to charge, this way if the vehicle runs out of charge you can simply swap the batteries and the sad face turns into a smile as they take off down the lawn.

 How Long Does a 6V Power Wheels Battery Charge Last

-The child will outgrow these toys because as they get bigger it puts more strain on the vehicle because the battery has to work harder to move the vehicle.
+The child will outgrow these toys because as they get bigger, it puts more strain on the vehicle because the battery has to work harder to move the vehicle.

-If your child is young and still small this is perfect.
+If your child is young and still small, this is perfect.
 The charge can even last longer than an hour if this is the case.
 Some vehicles have two speeds.
-If your child doesn’t need the faster speed set it up with the slower speed and this will also increase the length of the ride.
+If your child doesn’t need the faster speed, set it up with the slower speed and this will also increase the length of the ride.